lzehrung/zod-express-openapi-routes/README.md

 - Find an ergonomic way (minimize boilerplate and code duplication) to get typed express route handlers and an OpenAPI schema at the same time
 - Anchor API Zod schemas to app interface(s) (using `tozod`)
-- Validate and parse REST request inputs according to Zod schemas (`@zodios/express`)
+- Validate and parse HTTP request inputs according to Zod schemas (`@zodios/express`)
 - Minimize code duplication and brittleness between express routes, request validation, and OpenAPI definitions (`@zodios/openapi`)

 ## Highlights